jamsch/react-native-mockups/README.md

 [![npm version](https://badge.fury.io/js/@jamsch%2Freact-native-mockups.svg)](https://badge.fury.io/js/@jamsch%2Freact-native-mockups)

-react-native-mockups is a lean (no runtime dependencies) alternative to Storybook that provides a similar API and IDE tooling for React Native to automatically load your components.
+react-native-mockups is a lean (no runtime dependencies) alternative to Storybook that provides a similar API and CLI tooling for React Native to automatically load your components.

 ![preview](https://i.imgur.com/ZwRJOd8.gif)